fahiid33/fahiid33/README.md

 Experienced in C, C++, React.js, NestJs, and TypeScript development, I specialize in delivering robust web applications that are meticulously aligned with both technical requirements and business objectives.
 Passionate about software development, I continuously seek opportunities to expand my skills and stay abreast of emerging technologies.
 With strong interpersonal abilities, I thrive in cross-functional collaboration environments, contributing to the success of diverse teams.
 Committed to delivering timely and cost-effective software solutions, I am dedicated to exceeding expectations at every opportunity.

+---

   🔭 I’m currently looking for an internship .

-  🌱 I’m currently specializing at web development
+  🌱 I’m currently specializing in web development

   🔍 interested in C/C++/Typescript/Nestjs/Reactjs/Javascript.